All Episodes

 I have nothing to do with the Republican Party.

-And I believe that only happens when you have a population of informed people pursuing excellence, Fulfilling their ambition to be the best they can be.
+And I believe that only happens when you have a population of informed people pursuing excellence, fulfilling their ambition to be the best they can be.

 And that's not what's happening now.

-We have a president who's telling people that it's bad and getting worse, and it's a Republicans' fault.
+We have a president who's telling people that it's bad and getting worse, and it's Republicans' fault.

 We don't have any leadership that's inspiring people.

-There is there is no motivation from the top.
+There is no motivation from the top.

-There's nobody in Washington, any party telling the American people that this is the greatest country on earth, talking about American exceptionalism, telling people how important they are, how good they can be.
+There's nobody in Washington, any party, telling the American people that this is the greatest country on earth, talking about American exceptionalism, telling people how important they are, how good they can be.

 Nobody's raising expectations.